Moors-Code/Fragment-sequencing/README.md

 2.Merging_and_batch_effect_correction.R: This part merged both Visium samples and applies batch effect correction.

-3.Spot_deconvolution.R: This part does deconvolution of spots by integrating data from sphere-seq data.
+3.Spot_deconvolution.R: This part does deconvolution of spots by integrating data from sphere-seq.

 4.Visium_public_data.R: This part uses public data from https://www.livercellatlas.org (Guilliams et al, 2022) to test newly found zonation specific genes in wild type and NAFLD mouse samples.